5 Free Alerts Every Business Needs

 • To get the best results, be precise with the terms you are looking for.
 Put quotation marks around a group of words if your brand name has multiple words in it “Heart Harmony Communications”.

-• To have a few alerts included on the one report, use the term OR between the words. “heartcomms.com.au” OR heartcomms.com.au.
+• To have a few alerts included in the one report, use the term OR between the words. “heartcomms.com.au” OR https://www.heartcomms.com.au.
 You need the OR in caps in order for it to work properly.

 • Your email inbox can quickly become overwhelmed with alerts, so generally set them to send no more than once a day (unless you are monitoring for potential hacks).